-Firman Witoelar Kartaadipoetra joined the Indonesia Project, Crawford School of Public Policy, in November 2018.
+Firman Witoelar Kartaadipoetra is a Fellow at the Indonesia Project, Crawford School of Public Policy.
 Previously he was the research director of SurveyMeter, a research organization based in Yogyakarta, Indonesia.
-Before that he was a research economist at the department of economic research group (DECRG) at the World Bank, Washington, DC.
+Before that, he was a research economist at the development economics research group (DECRG) at the World Bank, Washington, DC.
 He holds a PhD in Economics from the Michigan State University and was a Rockefeller Postdoctoral Fellow at the Economic Growth Center, Yale University.

-Witoelar’s research interest is in the broad area of development microeconomics, in particular health behavior and outcomes, economics of aging, education and labor market outcomes, consumption and income dynamics, intersection of poverty and gender, long term dynamics of human capital formation and outcomes, survey design and methodology, and impact evaluation.
+Firman’s research interest is in the broad area of development microeconomics, in particular health behavior and outcomes, economics of aging, education and labor market outcomes, consumption and income dynamics, intersection of poverty and gender, long term dynamics of human capital formation and outcomes, survey design and methodology, and impact evaluation.
 Since 2000, Firman has been involved with the development and implementation of Indonesia Family Life Survey including as one of the Co-Principal Investigators of IFLS4 (2007) and IFLS5 (2014).

 Firman is a faculty affiliate at Abdul Latif Jameel Poverty Action Lab (J-PAL), Massachusetts Institute of Technology, and at CPC Learning Network, Mailman School of Public Health, Columbia University.